Mageas/dotfiles/README.md

 # ❤ My dotfiles ❤

 My dotfiles for my little linux.
-I use the beautiful and majestic Arch Linux with DWM as my window manager.
+I use the beautiful and majestic Arch Linux.

 # Install my dotfiles